Villanova doomed by Kansas 3-pointers in Final Four loss

-Then again, it might not have mattered the way the Jayhawks were dropping 3s in the Big Easy.
+For all the ways Moore could have helped, it might not have mattered the way Kansas dropped in 3s on Saturday night in the Big Easy.

-Villanova fell into a big early hole and under a barrage of 3-pointers all night, losing 81-65 to Kansas on Saturday in the national semifinals.
+Villanova fell into a big early hole and under a barrage of 3-pointers all night, losing 81-65 to Kansas in the national semifinals.

+”We were ready and we were good enough to win that game,” Villanova coach Jay Wright said. ”They did a lot of things that made them win the game.”

 Moore flew to New Orleans to support his team, wheeling around a four-wheel scooter crutch after tearing his Achilles tendon in last week’s Elite Eight.

-The Wildcats (30-8) tried a variety of tactics to offset the loss of their second-leading scorer, including a stint of small ball that cut an early 19-point deficit to six in the second half.
+The second-seeded Wildcats (30-8) tried a variety of tactics to offset the loss of their second-leading scorer, including zone a few times and a stint of small ball that cut an early 19-point deficit to six in the second half.

-The Jayhawks (33-6) crushed the ‘Cats’ hopes with an avalanche of 3-pointers and David McCormack’s inside power game to earn a spot in Monday night’s championship game against Duke or North Carolina.
+The top-seeded Jayhawks (33-6) crushed the `Cats’ hopes with an avalanche of 3-pointers and David McCormack’s inside power game to earn a spot in Monday night’s championship game against No. 8 seed North Carolina.

 McCormack bulled his way through the Wildcats for 25 points and Ochai Agbaji went 6 for 7 from beyond the arc to finish with 21 points.